keriotisna/Project-Showcase/README.md

 ## Paint by Numbers Generator
 ---

-> [!NOTE] Project Overview
+**Project Overview**
-> - Worked with team of students to implement a Paint by Numbers generator that creates a coloring image for any input image.
+- Worked with team of students to implement a Paint by Numbers generator that creates a coloring image for any input image.
-> - Implemented several critical backend functions that generate the paint by numbers image including edge filtering and clustering.
+- Implemented several critical backend functions that generate the paint by numbers image including edge filtering and clustering.
-> - Implemented a cluster pruning algorithm that reduces the number of individual clusters by up to 99% leading to a better completion experience.
+- Implemented a cluster pruning algorithm that reduces the number of individual clusters by up to 99% leading to a better completion experience.

 GitHub Repository:
 https://github.com/ethan-grinberg/paint-by-number